-Every organization cannot implement each and every control that they would like and may very well need.
+Every organization cannot implement every that they would like and may very well need.
 As a result, the 20 controls prioritize risk.
 That way, your organization can work towards mitigating the largest risks first.

 The controls cover not only data, software, and hardware, but also people and processes.

 The first six controls prioritize the “basic” security controls.